 The primary motivation of this work was extending the application domain of MFMs to IEs appearing in electrical engineering.
-Furthermore, since many practical problems are well formulated by hybridizing PDEs with IEs [28], [29] and noting that MFMs are powerful tools for solving

-Submitted On: March 7, 2012 Accepted On: May 22, 2012 PDEs, the need for such researches becomes more comprehensible.
+Furthermore, since many practical problems are well formulated by hybridizing PDEs with IEs [28], [29] and noting that MFMs are powerful tools for solving PDEs, the need for such researches becomes more comprehensible.
 In fact, the core ideas of this work are previously applied to such problems [30].

 As a brief review on currently published works on meshfree solution of IEs, in [20] a 1D MPIE is solved over a thin straight wire by the Galerkin method and moving least square (MLS) shape functions as expansion functions.
 The work does not offer a justification for using the Galerkin type and MLS functions.
 Furthermore, the numerical integration strategy is not reported.
 Generalization of the method to more than 1D seems to be extremely time consuming and thus impractical.
 The major contribution of [21] is the error analysis of meshless collocation solution of the second kind Fredholm and Volterra IEs based on MLS shape functions.
-The given examples are and of mathematical Additionally, a justification for MLS method is not provided.
+The given examples are mathematical abstract and of interest.
+Additionally, a justification for MLS method is not provided.